 In most cases, you do not lose your assets when you file a Consumer Proposal if your offer is enough to satisfy your creditors.
 This means that, if you continue to make your payments, you will most likely be able to keep your home.
 Speaking with a Licensed Insolvency Trustee can clarify this for your situation.
 However, a Consumer Proposal does not usually involve the loss of assets.

 A mortgage lender cannot change the terms of your mortgage because you have filed a Consumer Proposal.
 The only way that a lender can foreclose on your home is if you have missed payments.
 As mentioned, if you continue to make your payments on time, you should have no problems.

 In a Consumer Proposal situation, you typically make a payment to your trustee each month.
 The trustee then distributes this payment to your creditors.
-Having a standard monthly payment each month makes it easier to budget so you should be able to fit your mortgage payments and your proposal payments into your household budget.
+Having a standard monthly payment makes it easier to budget so you should be able to fit your mortgage payments and your proposal payments into your household budget.

 It is important to note that a Consumer Proposal is filed to all unsecured creditors.
 Unsecured debts include credit card debt, personal loans, unsecured lines of credit, bank overdraft fees and other such debts.
 Secured loans such as automobile loans and mortgages are not included in a Consumer Proposal.
 If you are having trouble paying these debts, you should speak to these lenders directly.

 If you need to renew your mortgage after filing a Consumer Proposal, you should generally not have an issue with doing so, dependent on whether you have made all your mortgage payments in the past and you can show the mortgage lender that you will be able to continue to make your payments in the future.
 However, a Consumer Proposal can make it more difficult to switch mortgage lenders.
 It can also make it more difficult to get a favorable interest rate when you do renew.